 With the Nesting function of Creo Parametric this is no longer a problem.
 I can create all the parts in a single printing process and be 50% faster, more efficient and above all more environment-friendly with my production since I require less energy as well as less powder for the printing process.

-With Creo AMX you support innovation and out-of-the-box thinking in your company.
+Helps you to support and out-of-the-box thinking in your company.
 Optimize your designs faster on weight and stability.
 Avoid costs and high start-up times that comes with classical production.
 Creo AMX is the tool in today’s dynamic market environment where one item is required at the price of a mass-produced product.

-If you are interested, please contact us or agree on a demo appointment.
+If you are interested additive manufacturing, please contact us or agree on a demo appointment.